 All Saints’ Parish Church, Leamington Spa

-The Volunteers have now been working at the Church for over a year.
-During that time they have carried out repairs and conservation work to the Church’s wonderful collection of ecclesiastical embroidery, ranging in size from small collection purses to large altar frontals.
+After two years and 830 hours of volunteering, the Volunteers at All Saints’ Church, Leamington Spa, have finally completed the repair work to the Church’s wonderful collection of ecclesiastical embroidery, ranging in size from small collection purses to large altar frontals.

 The Herbert Museum and Art Gallery